aquasecurity/harbor-scanner-aqua/helm/harbor-scanner-aqua/README.md

 # Harbor Scanner Aqua

-Aqua CSP Scanner as a plug-in vulnerability scanner in the Harbor registry.
+Aqua Enterprise Scanner as a plug-in vulnerability scanner in the Harbor registry.

 ## TL;DR;